danwing/referee/draft-wing-settle-referee.md

   server does not change its public key, and

-* Servers that participate in the Referee system can change their public keys periodicially and inform the Referee, which allows clients to automatically handle those public key changes.
+* Servers that participate in the Referee system can change their public keys periodically and inform the Referee, which allows clients to automatically handle those public key changes.